My research is focused on the area of digital civics that emerges at the intersection of participatory design, digital democracy, and smart cities.

-I established the Participatory Publics Lab – PPL – at Georgia Tech in order to work with students and community members to explore the possibilities of digital civics.
-Together, we build richly interactive and data-driven websites, mobile apps, sensing platforms, and analytic tools that support collective action through community and civic engagement.
-We do this through the practice of participatory design where community members are integral to the design process: co-creating new artifacts and technical forms to assert identity, to contend with local issues, and to respond to community emotions, beliefs, and desires.
-The research is based in local communities and neighborhoods with active partnerships with the City of Atlanta, and neighborhoods surrounding the Georgia Tech campus.
+Through the Participatory Publics Lab (PPL) at Georgia Tech, I work with students and community members to build sociotechnical systems that support collective action through community and civic engagement.
+We do this through the practice of participatory design, co-creating new artifacts and technical forms with community members to assert identity, to contend with local issues, and to respect community emotions, beliefs, and desires.

 My research touches a number of different domains, including: Human-Computer Interaction, Computer-Supported Cooperative Work, Social Computing, Urban Informatics, Science and Technology Studies, Participatory Design, Design Research.
 I am the author of Designing Publics (2016, MIT Press).